micovi/zilcli/README.md

 ❗**NOTE**❗

-You can use zilci wallets only with **native ZIL tokens**.
+You can use zilcli wallets only with **native ZIL tokens**.
 ERC20 ZIL tokens are not supported, please DO NOT send ERC20 ZIL to zilcli wallets.
 First you have to swap them on a Exchange.

 Read more about [How to swap ERC20 ZIL tokens](#).